AdaptableTools/example-adaptable-react-aggrid/README.md

 ## AdapTable React Example

-For full information on how to install and use AdapTable React see the [AdapTable Documentation](https://docs.adaptabletools.com/learn/react-overview).
+> For full information on how to install and use AdapTable React see the [AdapTable Documentation](https://docs.adaptabletools.com/learn/react-overview).

-This is a very basic example which showcases the React specific features of Adaptable:
+This is a very basic example which showcases the React specific features of AdapTable:

 1. Passing of custom React components to the [Settings Panel](https://docs.adaptabletools.com/learn/ui-settings-panel) section: